adritasharma/SQL-INTERVIEW-QUESTIONS/README.md

 Inspite, of inserting the rows in a random order, when we execute the select query we can see that all the rows in the table are arranged in an ascending order based on the Id column

-**Deleting Index:**
+**Deleting Clustered Index:**

 Drop index tblEmployee.PK__tblEmplo__3214EC070A9D95DB

 When you execute this query, you get an error message stating 'An explicit DROP INDEX is not allowed on index 'tblEmployee.PK__tblEmplo__3214EC070A9D95DB'.
 It is being used for PRIMARY KEY constraint enforcement.'
 To successfully delete the clustered index, right click on the index in the Object explorer window and select DELETE.

+**Composite clustered Index**

+A table can have only one clustered index.
+However, the index can contain multiple columns (a composite index)

+	Create Clustered Index IX_tblEmployee_Gender_Salary
+	ON tblEmployee(Gender DESC, Salary ASC)

+select query against this table you should see the data physically arranged, FIRST by Gender in descending order and then by Salary in ascending order.
 </li>
 </ol>